mediadistillery/ExampleTemplateService/example-service-template-service/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-3614/)

-# Media Distillery Example Service Templete
+#  Example Service Template

-This project contains the Media Distillery example templete service (see [Bitbucket](https://bitbucket.org/mediadistillery/md-dl-face-clustering)).
+This project contains the Example Service Templete (see [Github](https://github.com/mediadistillery/ExampleTemplateService.git)).
+This project mainly is an example FastApi implementation where there is just an Add function implemented and resturn an addition of a list of numbers.

 ## Getting Started